 3350.
 Introduction to Marketing (3).
-Prerequisites: C or better in ECO 2301 and minimum cumulative 2.75 Texas Tech GPA.
+Prerequisites: C or better in ECO 2302 or 2305 and minimum cumulative 2.75 Texas Tech GPA.
 Marketing structures and agencies; motives and buying habits; types of middlemen, marketing institutions, and channels; current marketing practices; marketing of industrial and consumer goods.
+(Writing Intensive)

 3351.
 Services Marketing (3).
 Prerequisite: C or better in MKT 3350.
 Services are more difficult to market than products.
 This course explores the dynamic nature of services marketing based on value and relationships.

 3352.
 Consumer Behavior (3).
 Prerequisite: C or better in MKT 3350.
 The buyer as a problem solver; buying decision processes; factors influencing behavior; principles, theories, and models; behavioral research techniques.

 3353.
 Supply Chain Management (3).
 Prerequisite: At least a C in MKT 3350.
 An introduction to principles and practices used today in managing relationships among manufacturers, distributors, retailers, and consumers.

 3356.
 Marketing Research and Analysis (3).
 Prerequisites: C or better in MKT 3350 and MATH 2345.
 Scientific marketing research methods; emphasis on collection, analysis, and interpretation of data as applied to the solution of marketing problems.Back to Top

 4350.
 Personal Selling (3).
 Prerequisite: B or better in MKT 3350.
 Customer-focused selling, including socialization to a career in sales.

 4351.
 Retail Marketing (3).
 Prerequisites: ACCT 2300 and a C or better in MKT 3350.
 Comprehensive introduction to an evaluation of retailing with emphasis on profit elements, pricing and merchandising policies, inventory and merchandising control.